 When most people think of microwave defrosting, they generally have meat in mind.
 If you want to use your microwave to defrost chicken, steak, pork or fish, follow these steps:

 Step 1: Remove meat from freezer

 Remove your meat from the freezer.
 Defrost times depend on the approximate weight of your food, so check the label or weigh your item.

-Place your meat in a microwave safe container.
+Step 2: Place meat in microwave safe container

 Press the defrost button on your microwave.
 If you don’t have a defrost button, set your microwave to cook at 20–30 percent of its full power.